sakurashine/FuseDiff/README.md

 # FuseDiff

-Code for our TGRS 2026 submission (under review).
+Code for our TGRS 2026 submission.
 Full release upon acceptance.